 Students can take their OAE at any time they wish, but many take it during their internship year.
-The advantage of taking OAE at the beginning of internship is that the coursework is mostly completed, and there is ample time leeway if there were any problems on testing day (car trouble, illness, etc.) to reschedule the test.
-For Clinical Mental Health Counseling students the disadvantage of using the NCE as an exit requirement is that permission is not usually given by the State board to take the NCE until the student is within about a month of finishing internship.
-If the student does not pass the NCE and is using the NCE as the exit requirement, then the student will not be able to have his or her Master's degree conferred until the NCE is passed.
+The advantage of taking OAE at the beginning of internship is that the coursework is mostly completed, and there is ample time leeway if there were any problems on testing day to reschedule the test.
+For Clinical Mental Health Counseling students, the NCE can only be taken in one's final semester in the program.
+Students are advised that there is a mandatory wait period before retaking the exam is the student fails the exam.
+Students are encouraged to schedule the NCE at a time in their final semester that is conducive to retaking, if necessary, so that a student can still graduate during that semester.